ZubinKanga/Escape-TERF-Island/README.md

 **Escape-TERF-Island**

-This is an Ableton Live patch for Escape TERF Island by CHAINES (Cee Haines).
-The session uses M
+Ableton Live patch for Escape TERF Island – using ROLI (project partner) devices (LUMI keyboards and touchpads).
+The session uses MIDI Polyphonic Expression (MPE) in combination with the ROLI devices and bespoke sounds to allow the performer to alter the sounds through touch sensors on the keys.